Lego teams up with Sesame Street to help refugee kids play

 The Lego Foundation owns 25 percent of the Danish toy brick maker and was set up by the company’s founding family.

-The Sesame Foundation will work with organisations including Bangladesh-based BRAC, the world’s largest non-governmental development organisation, to reach children affected by the Rohingya and Syria crises.
+The Sesame Workshop will work with organizations including Bangladesh-based BRAC, the world’s largest non-governmental development organization, to reach children affected by the Rohingya and Syria crises.

 More than 700,000 Rohingya Muslims fled a sweeping army crackdown in Myanmar last year, according to U.N. agencies.
 Human rights groups and Rohingya activists have put the death toll from the crackdown in the thousands.